railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *Repair of a shelf in a cabinet*

-In this example, you'd carry out the following operations:
+In this example, you would carry out the following operations:

 * Removal of a PANLAT shelf in the cabinet and put the faulty shelf in the location *Defective Products*,